turingschool/career-development-curriculum-site/module_one/week_5_storytelling_linkedin_workshop.md

 ---

 ### Overview
+This is your final PD activity during this module.
+By the end of today, you want to

 A working draft of your LinkedIn profile is a PD deliverable coming out this module.
 What should a working draft include?
 Minimum requirements:

 * Headshot
+* Headline updated to include your software identity
 * Summary section to tell your professional story
 * Turing added to both Experience and Education sections